NATO/NCIA · UN · UNDP · UNOPS · FREELANCING · EU · EEAS · IBM · ALCATEL/NOKIA · MOTOROLA

 Institutional foundation

-Built on architecture governance, infrastructure modernisation and service delivery experience, platform engineering is approached as a long-term operational capability with clear guardrails for resilience, security and financial control.
+Platform engineering is approached as a long-term operating capability with clear guardrails for resilience, security, cost discipline, and service continuity—not as infrastructure experimentation.

 Platform experience across institutions and industry

-Representative examples include hybrid backbone modernisation, cloud and platform governance, interoperability design, resilience architecture, cost-control guardrails and service foundations designed for operations rather than pilots.
+Representative patterns include hybrid backbone modernization, landing-zone governance, observability, resilience architecture, interoperability design, and service foundations built for operations rather than pilots.

 UN OICT HQ hybrid cloud & digital workplace services